Contact Us

 Ukraine 70

-This Illustration Shows How Location Impacts the Cost of Hiring a Cto Cto on Demand Ultimate Guide to Hiring a Virtual Cto 2025 Spdload
+This Illustration Shows How Location Impacts the Cost of Hiring a Cto

-Ukraine is often the best choice for many startups in the west, as they have similar cultural practices and minimal time-zone differences.
+Ukraine is often the best choice for many startups in the West, as they have similar cultural practices and minimal time-zone differences.

 Their developers also have a good grasp of the latest technologies.

-Ukrainian-based software development agencies also offer a broad range of services other than CTO-on-demand, and core coding process.
+Ukrainian-based software development agencies also offer a broad range of services other than CTO-on-demand and core coding process.

 Another cost-defining factor to consider is the developers’ level of experience.